-- Projects that do not mitigate risk are ineligible. - Projects that improve the power grid are strictly prohibited at this time.
-This prohibition shall be revisited upon the release of the almost \$2 billion in CDBG-DR funds for power grid improvements. - Projects may not enlarge a dam or levee beyond the original footprint of the structure that existed prior. - The following activities are ineligible unless otherwise permitted by a waiver from HUD, pending HUD review and approval of waiver requests: - Assistance for building used for the general government conduct - Assistance to privately-owned utilities296 - Operations and maintenance costs cannot be funded with CDBG-MIT - Projects that address the national objective to address conditions of slum and blight are not eligible
+- Projects that do not mitigate risk are ineligible. - Projects may not enlarge a dam or levee beyond the original footprint of the structure that existed prior. - The following activities are ineligible unless otherwise permitted by a waiver from HUD - Assistance to privately-owned utilities296 - Operations and maintenance costs cannot be funded with CDBG-MIT - Projects that address the national objective to address conditions of slum and blight are not eligible.